voucherifyio/voucherify-php-sdk/docs/Api/CampaignsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$campaign_id = 'campaign_id_example'; // string | The campaign ID or name of the campaign being disabled.
+$campaignId = 'campaignId_example'; // string | The campaign ID or name of the campaign being disabled.
 You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value.

 try {
-    $result = $apiInstance->disableCampaign($campaign_id);
+    $result = $apiInstance->disableCampaign($campaignId);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling CampaignsApi->disableCampaign: ', $e->getMessage(), PHP_EOL;